bertilmuth/being/README.md

 Windows (PowerShell): `iwr http://localhost:9000/api/greet/Joe -Method 'POST' -Headers @{'Content-Type' = 'application/json'} -Body '{"@type": "ChangeGreetingText", "newText":"Hi"}'`

 Each POST request is processed by the `commandHandlers()` of the [aggregate behavior](https://github.com/bertilmuth/being-samples/blob/main/greetuser/greetuser-impl/src/main/java/org/requirementsascode/being/greetuser/impl/GreetUserBehavior.java).

+This triggery the creation of internal events, that then trigger the state change.

-The persisted events cause the aggregate state to change.
-Further GET requests return the new greeting.
+After the state has changed, further GET requests return the new state, for example the new greeting.

 ### Commands & responses
 Commands and responses are simple POJOs.
 They need to be serializable to JSON with the [Jackson](https://github.com/FasterXML/jackson) library.